John I, Count of Nassau-Siegen: Biography

 In 1373, John brought about a new alliance against Hesse under the name: Bund der alten Minne (Alliance of the Old Love).
 It was actually aimed at the conquest of Driedorf, and John seems to have been the leader of the alliance.
 The members, mostly Sterners, now called themselves: Gesellen der alten Minne (Fellows of the Old Love).
 The Hessians were defeated by John at Wetzlar, who then plundered the districts of Hermannstein Castle, Giessen, Königsberg, Blankenstein, Biedenkopf, Caldern, Marburg, and others, and caused great damage to the landgrave everywhere.
 Perhaps it was a further consequence of this victory that John drove the Hessians out of Driedorf.
 The settlement of 1378 at least proves that he had regained possession of this castle and district, although there are no definite records of when this happened and how Driedorf was returned to Hesse after 1378.
 This much is certain: the hostilities against Landgrave Henry and his successors continued for several years after 1373.
-Anyone who had a dispute with Hesse could count on Johnʼs support.
+Anyone who had a dispute with Hesse could count on John's support.
 John entered into a special alliance with Count John of Solms in 1375 because of the dispute between the latter and Hesse over the Lordship of Lich.
 Finally, under the mediation of the Hoch- und Deutschmeister Johann von Hayn and the counts of Katzenelnbogen and Sponheim, a provisional settlement was reached in Friedberg in 1377.
-A further reconciliation, the conditions of which were not stated, was initiated by Duke Otto I of Brunswick-Göttingen, and also recognised in 1378 at a personal meeting of Herman and John in Frankfurt before counts Rupert of Nassau-Sonnenberg and Diether VIII of Katzenelnbogen as chosen arbitrators, that John should be left undisturbed in the castle of Driedorf and its appurtenances, that the fiefs of the lordship of Itter should be returned to him, that the castle built by Hesse at the River Dill, presumably at Hermannstein, should be dismantled, and that, contrary to custom, no toll should be taken from Johnʼs subjects there.
+A further reconciliation, the conditions of which were not stated, was initiated by Duke Otto I of Brunswick-Göttingen, and also recognised in 1378 at a personal meeting of Herman and John in Frankfurt before counts Rupert of Nassau-Sonnenberg and Diether VIII of Katzenelnbogen as chosen arbitrators, that John should be left undisturbed in the castle of Driedorf and its appurtenances, that the fiefs of the lordship of Itter should be returned to him, that the castle built by Hesse at the River Dill, presumably at Hermannstein, should be dismantled, and that, contrary to custom, no toll should be taken from John's subjects there.
 Landgrave Herman, however, did not want to settle down with this decision, but nevertheless promised to give John a hearing before his knights and men on the matter of Driedorf and Itter.
 Whether this was done is unknown.
 At least this did not end the dispute.
 As early as 1379, John joined a new alliance against Hesse, which was established in the Wetterau under the name of the Gesellschaft mit dem Löwen (Society with the Lions).
 The hostilities continued for more than 30 years, but with several interruptions, especially during the alliance of 1390 against the common enemy, Count John III of Sayn-Wittgenstein, and although they ceased in 1411 by a treaty between Herman and John, they soon resumed under their sons.
 John also seems to have been a member of a Gesellschaft mit den Hörnern (Society with the Horns), which was also established around this time with the purpose of mutual defence and assistance.